YoubaImkf/go-auth-api/README.md

 ### Configuration

-Edit `configs/config.yaml` to configure database and SMTP settings.
+Edit `configs/config.yaml` to configure jwt and group settings.

 ### Running the Application